 Aloe Vera is a magical herb that does wonders to the skin and intestines:

-- It lubricates the (inner) skin – allowing the waste to glitch out.
+- It lubricates the (inner) skin – allowing the waste to slip out.

 - It heals the inner-skin.